 Most sites I visit have stone-covered roads, even more so on bumpy ones.
 Without the stones, dust would engulf the entire area around the road.

 Important Note: In high wind areas, use larger stones (4-6 inches) to prevent them from scattering and exposing the underlying dust.

 - Calcium chloride (flake or liquid)

 - Sodium chloride (table salt)

-These compounds are all used for dust control, wind erosion, and soil stabilization.
+These compounds help control dust, wind erosion, and soil stabilization.

-Important Note: you need minimum humidity to use this dust control method.
-Because there needs to be moisture in the air for the soil to absorb.
+Important Note: You’ll need a minimum humidity level for this dust control method to work.
+The soil needs moisture in the air to absorb those binding agents.

-In the end, do whatever you can to best control excess dust.
+At the end of the day, do whatever you can to control dust effectively and safely.